-The Sumatran tiger is one species that is being significantly impacted by the palm oil industry.
+Significantly impacted by the palm oil industry, the Sumatran tiger has seen a major change in life.
 Between 2009 and 2011, the farming of palm oil was responsible for the loss of 15 percent of the tigers’ habitat.
 That’s 15 percent in just two years.
-Overall, 90 percent of the sumatran tiger’s habitat has been lost to oil palm plantations.
+Overall, 90 percent of the Sumatran tiger’s habitat has been lost to oil palm plantations.
 Along with the tiger, orangutans, clouded leopards, Sumatran rhinos, Sumatran elephants, Bornean pygmy elephants are all negatively impacted by habitat loss and fragmentation resulting from the farming of oil palm.

 Environmental impacts of palm oil